 \section{Introduction}

 Knowledge graphs have emerged as a popular approach to represent and manage complex data from a variety of domains\cite{abu2021domain}.
-Due to their ability to encode semantically rich information in the form of entities and the relationships between them, knowledge graphs are now an industry standard for data unification\cite{xiao2019virtual}, question-answering\cite{huang2019knowledge}, recommendation systems\cite{guo2020survey}, and explainable AI\cite{lecue2020role}, among many other use cases\cite{hogan2021knowledge}.
+Due to their ability to encode semantically rich information in the form of entities and the relationships between them, knowledge graphs are now an industry standard for data unification\cite{xiao2019virtual}, question-answering\cite{huang2019knowledge}, recommendation systems\cite{guo2020survey}, explainable AI\cite{lecue2020role}, and many other practical applications\cite{hogan2021knowledge}.
 However, despite the growing popularity of knowledge graphs (KGs), there is a limited understanding of the \textit{types} of KG users, the challenges they face, and the limitations of current tools and visualization designs for KGs used in practice.

 To address this gap, we conducted an interview study with 19 KG practitioners across eight different organizations.
-The participants of our study come from a broad background of both industry and academic experiences, representing a diverse set of domain applications -- including biology, finance, health, drug development, software, cybersecurity, information science, and materials science.
-From the analysis of our interviews, we provide a characterization of the common personas of KG users, their expertise, tool usage, the obstacles they face when using KGs, and their unaddressed visualization needs.
-Using these findings, we propose new directions for visualization research that can begin to resolve these KG challenges and leverage the semantic richness of KGs to improve current designs and tools.
+The participants of our study come from a broad background of both industry and academic experiences, representing a diverse set of domains -- including biology, finance, health, drug development, software, cybersecurity, information science, and materials science.
+From the analysis of our interviews, we provide a characterization of the common personas of KG users, their expertise, tool usage, the obstacles they face when using KGs, and their unmet visualization needs.
+We then propose new directions for visualization research that leverages the semantic richness of KGs to both improve upon existing designs and address common challenges.